Counselling for abuse

 Child abuse

-According to the NSPCC, we don't know exactly how many children in the UK experience child abuse, due to the hidden nature of this type of abuse.
-Many adults in a child’s life may not recognise the signs, the child may be too young, scared or ashamed to tell anyone what is happening, or may not realise that what they are experiencing isn’t normal.
+It can be tough to recognise the signs of child abuse.
+Particularly, young children may be scared or ashamed to tell anyone what is happening.
+They may also not realise that what they are experiencing is not normal.
 We do know that every year, thousands of children are abused physically by a parent or someone they know.

 Child abuse is characterised by any actions of a carer that could potentially harm a child’s mental or physical health.
-Research shows that many aggressors were abused themselves as children.
+Some research suggests that some perpetrators were abused themselves as children.
+This early exposure can normalise abusive behaviour, which can potentially increase the likelihood that they go on to become abusers in adulthood.

 There are four main categories of child abuse.
 When anyone under the age of 18 is being deliberately harmed or not properly looked after, it is a form of child abuse.
 These can include (but aren’t limited to):